-- Costs of computers are normally restricted to a maximum of £650 each excluding VAT and a statement of justification must be included in the relevant ‘Justification of Costs’ section for any purchase above this limit.
+- Costs of computers are limited to a maximum of £1000 per item.
+This includes the costs of any associated software and VAT.
+A statement of justification must be included, in the relevant ‘Justification of Costs’ section, for any purchase above this limit.

 This section includes non-reusable items specific to the research.
 Please itemise and describe the requirements fully (e.g. postage, stationery, photocopying).
 These items should be research specific, not just general office costs which should be covered by indirect costs.